 Here’s a cool feature that online calendars provide, the ability to add a location.
 Is that groundbreaking?
 Not really.
 But, now you and the other meeting attendees have a map to the location directly in your invite.

 Most calendars also allow you to add attachments, such as an agenda.
 Have the time, location, and the purpose of a meeting listed in a calendar may not sound revolutionary.
 However, that information ensures that everyone on the list has all the resources needed before the start of the event.
 It also gives them a chance to prepare since they know exactly what to expect.

 35. Cut meetings in half.

 The major problem with the default time for meetings in your calendar is that these times are often set for an hour.
-What a calendar hack that will help?
-For me, that’s way too much time.
+For me, that’s too much time.
 Most meetings should only need between 20 minutes and 45 minutes.
 As a rule of thumb, start cutting your meeting times in half so that you can crank out the meeting and move on to something else.

 36. Keep an interruptions log.